danielvinson/mood-tracker/README.md

 * All recieved messages get processed through the Tone Analyzer API, and the resulting data is stored for that time.

+Current To-Do List:

+* Fix UI for managing profile schedules.
+Plan is to use common presets with a "custom" option.
+* Profile images support.
+* Functions for converting MoodResponse's time into a more managable format.
+I'm thinking that a good strategy here (outside of the obvious of "use a time-series database") is to choose a time granularity as a profile option, then round all MoodResponses to the nearest point in that.
+For example an hourly granularity would round to the nearest hour in the process when converting from IncomingSMS to MoodResponse.
+Handling multiple data-points at the same time might be a non-issue.

 Deploy instructions: (on an Ubuntu EC2 instance)